-All staff members/volunteers should be aware of the safeguarding systems in our school and these should be explained to as part of staff induction.
+All staff (this includes volunteers) are aware of the safeguarding procedures in our school and these are explained to as part of staff induction.

 This includes:

-- Our school's child protection policy - Our school's staff behaviour policy (or code of conduct) - Our details of the designated safeguarding leads
+- Our school's child protection and safeguarding policy - Our school's staff behaviour policy (or code of conduct) - Details of the designated safeguarding leads and their role - A copy of Part one of Keeping children safe in education September 2016 is provided to staff at induction, plus Annex A of the guidance.